core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The client may receive a response protected with a Security Context different from the one used to protect the corresponding request.
 Also, upon the establishment of a new Security Context, the client re-initializes its Replay Windows in its Recipient Contexts (see {{sec-group-key-management}}).

 * The same as described in {{ssec-verify-response}} holds with respect to handling the 'kid' parameter of the response, when received as a reply to a request protected in pairwise mode.
 The client can also in this case check whether the replying server is the expected one, by relying on the server's public key.
-However, since the response is protected in pairwise mode, the public key is not used for verifying a countersignature as in {{ssec-verify-response}}, but rather as input to derive the Pairwise Recipient Key used to decrypt and verify the response (see {{key-derivation-pairwise}}).
+However, since the response is protected in pairwise mode, the public key is not used for verifying a countersignature as in {{ssec-verify-response}}.
+Instead, the expected server's authentication credential - namely Recipient Auth Cred and including the server's public key - was taken as input to derive the Pairwise Recipient Key used to decrypt and verify the response (see {{key-derivation-pairwise}}).

 * If a new Recipient Context is created for this Recipient ID, new Pairwise Sender/Recipient Keys are also derived (see {{key-derivation-pairwise}}).
 The new Pairwise Sender/Recipient Keys are deleted if the Recipient Context is deleted as a result of the message not being successfully verified.

 * If Observe {{RFC7641}} is supported, what is defined in {{ssec-verify-response-observe}} of this document holds.
 The client can also in this case identify a server to be the same one across a change of Sender ID, by relying on the server's public key.
-However, since the notification is protected in pairwise mode, the public key is not used for verifying a countersignature as in {{ssec-verify-response}}, but rather as input to derive the Pairwise Recipient Key used to decrypt and verify the notification (see {{key-derivation-pairwise}}).
+However, since the notification is protected in pairwise mode, the public key is not used for verifying a countersignature as in {{ssec-verify-response}}.
+Instead, the expected server's authentication credential - namely Recipient Auth Cred and including the server's public key - was taken as input to derive the Pairwise Recipient Key used to decrypt and verify the notification (see {{key-derivation-pairwise}}).

 # Challenge-Response Synchronization # {#sec-synch-challenge-response}